I Want an End to Indefinite Detention

 The first step towards ending the harm of unjust detention is to introduce a time limit.

-The UK is the only country in Europe without a time limit on detention.
 Rates of depression, anxiety and PTSD are twice as high among people in detention as for those who immigration cases are resolved in the community.

-In September 2023, a major public inquiry revealed horrific, hidden abuse by staff against people held at the Brook House detention centre.
-19 incidents of abuse were so severe, they likely violate laws forbidding torture and inhuman and degrading treatment or punishment.
-This public inquiry has called for a 28 day time limit on detention.
+In September 2023, a major public inquiry revealed horrific abuse by staff against people held at the Brook House detention centre.
+19 incidents of abuse were so severe, they likely violate laws forbidding torture and inhuman and degrading treatment.

 If you want a time limit on detention, sign our action today and stay up to date with developments in our campaign.